Everything you need to know about airline bereavement fares

 Losing a loved one is an incredibly difficult and emotional experience.
 During such moments, the last thing you want to worry about is the cost of travel.
-We reviewed policies for some of the most popular US and international airlines so you can easily see which airlines offer bereavement fares.
+We reviewed policies for some of the most popular US and international airlines so you can easily see what airlines give bereavement discounts.

 Understanding bereavement fares